 2. Benebone Wishbone Durable Dog Chew Toy

-This chew toy features a dense nylon build with a textured surface that feels sturdy in the hand.
-Its wishbone shape is easy for most dogs to grip, making it suitable for solo chewing or interactive play.
-The bacon scent adds extra motivation, and it's simple to wipe clean after daily use.
+This chew toy is made from dense nylon with a textured surface that feels solid and substantial.
+Its wishbone shape is easy for dogs to grip, making it suitable for solo chewing or interactive play.
+The bacon scent adds extra appeal, and it can be quickly wiped clean after use.

 What We Like: